bcgov/shinyssdtools/README.md

 `shinyssdtools` provides a Graphical User Interface (GUI) to the [ssdtools](https://cran.r-project.org/package=ssdtools) R package.
-The app can be run locally by installing the R package and running `shiny::shinyAppDir(".")` or by visiting [this site](https://bcgov-env.shinyapps.io/ssdtools/).
+The app can be run locally by cloning the repository and running `shiny::shinyAppDir(".")` or by visiting [this site](https://bcgov-env.shinyapps.io/ssdtools/).